 If you do find something that stands out, talk with your coworkers and managers to see if you potentially have a new opportunity to market yourself to a different industry, or change how you marketing your company to a segment of an industry you already work with.

-Maropost Marketing Cloud will help you build long last relationships with your customers, all on one platform.
+Maropost for Marketing will help you build long last relationships with your customers, all on one platform.